Hear your speakers, not the room.

 How to Install Bass Traps

-MCA Bass Trap Panels are quickly wall mounted with the included 2” Z Clips.
-In addition, for corner and ceiling installations, we offer our Corner Trap, Cloud, and Ceiling Panel Hardware Kits.
-Each hardware kit has a step-by-step manual to guide you through installation.
+MCA Bass Trap Panels include all necessary hardware and are quick to mount using our 2” Z-Clips.
+For corner and ceiling installations, we also offer our Corner Trap, Cloud, and Ceiling Panel Hardware Kits, each with step-by-step guides.
 You can find our Hardware Kits here and download our installation guides here.

 Acoustic Panel Performance Measured in NRC